davidproksch/0-to-Snowflake/README.md

   * Stages
   * File Formats
 * Create a Compute Cluster - A.K.A.
 Virtual Warehouses.
 This is where the query and loading magic happens
+* Load Data - Use the COPY command to populate a table
+* Handle JSON Data - An introduction to handling semi-structured data
+  * Loading via COPY
+  * Query via SQL
+* BAR - Backup and Recovery as you've always wanted it:  Fast, Easy and at no-charge
+* Data Sharing - Your Kindergarten teacher was right - it is good to share.